RosettaCommons/documentation/scripting_documentation/RosettaScripts/Movers/movers_pages/SixDoFGridDockMover.md

 ## Example XML files

-To supplement this documentation, example Multistage Rosetta Scripts are provided at ______.
+To supplement this documentation, example Multistage Rosetta Scripts are provided at ```Rosetta/main/rosetta_scripts_scripts/scripts/public/docking/grid_docking/```.

 The main directory contains four subdirectories which correspond with the documentation: [visualizing the coordinate system](#2-visualize-the-coordinate-system), [a coarse-grain grid dock](#3-set-a-coarse-grain-grid-dock-search-space), [following grid dock with local dock](#4-expand-the-best-grid-docked-poses-with-local-docking), and [combining docking with design](#5-follow-docking-with-design).
 Each subdirectory contains the input files (pdb and flags files) and the xml script necessary to run each job.

-An example run command is:

 ## Under the hood